from £52 /night help

 The downstairs accommodation comprises a full-length (20' x 11½'), double aspect living room with LED TV (with catch-up service), DVD and a 5.1 surround sound system that you can plug your iPod into, a small sitting room / 4th bedroom and a dining area which can seat 8.
 The well-equipped kitchen has a dishwasher (phew!) fridge, microwave and toaster.
 It also has what we consider to be kitchen essentials - a proper coffee grinder, a blender, microwave and slow cooker as well as the usual kitchen stuff.
 There is a washing machine and a small freezer under the stairs.
 There is also a high chair and other baby-wrangling impedimenta such as a travel cot and toys.

 The secure, private, south-facing garden gets lots of sun, is kiddie-friendly, has a built-in brick barbecue and garden furniture.
 The garage / workshop houses the firewood and a tumble drier but still leaves plenty of space for bikes etc.

 Bristol House has 3 upstairs double bedrooms and a small downstairs sitting room that can double as a 4th bedroom.
 This is in addition to the much larger downstairs living room and dining room.
 The dining room table extends to seat 8.
 Two of the upstairs bedrooms have double beds, and the 3rd can be configured as a double or a twin room as the beds zip together.
-Linen and towels available on request.
+Linen and towels available on request (small extra charge).

 The downstairs small sitting room has a high-quality sofa bed – this room is in addition to the large living room and so can be used as a fourth bedroom without compromising living space.